itslanguage/itslanguage-docs/docs/api/environments.md

 The latest features may be tested in the development environment:
 `https://api-dot-dev.itslanguage.nl`.

+!!! warning
     This environment may become unstable and data may be reset at any time.

 This documentation matching this environment is available at:
 `https://help-dot-dev.itslanguage.nl`.